UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 ---
-title: 'Module 2: Python without the "eek" (Basic Python)'
+title: 'Module 2: Not So Scary Wrangling (Table Manipulation and Chaining)'
 description:
-  'In this module you will learn about ...'
+  'In this module you will learn houw to do simple table manipulations (modifying columns inplace with and without the apply function.
+You will also learn about method chaining conventions (style, including multi-line).'
 prev: /module1
 next: /module3
 type: chapter